hyugogirubato/Frida-CodeShare/scripts/native/README.md

 [![Version](https://img.shields.io/badge/Version-v2.0-blue)](https://github.com/hyugogirubato/Frida-CodeShare/releases/tag/v1.2.0)

-The Native Interceptor is a frida script that allows you to intercept and monitor function calls in native libraries and processes.
+Native Interceptor is a frida script that allows you to intercept and monitor function calls in native libraries and processes.
 This script provides a wide range of customization options to help you capture and analyze the behavior of specific functions within the target application.